Message to EEO Committees

 Individual departments and their respective leaders will be responsible for carrying out the institutions mission by ensuring a diverse pool of candidates for every position recruited.
 Effective this month, January 2015, all non-faculty EEO Committees will no longer be active (Faculty EEO committees will continue to operate in their traditional capacity).

-The Office of Diversity and Affirmative Action (ODAA) will remain active in safeguarding the University’s commitment to EEO by conducting routine internal auditing and reporting.
-ODAA will also provide each division with data regarding their divisional goals to further support the need for a diverse pool.
+The Office of Institutional Diversity and Equity(OIDE) will remain active in safeguarding the University's commitment to EEO by conducting routine internal auditing and reporting.
+OIDE will also provide each division with data regarding their divisional goals to further support the need for a diverse pool.

 I encourage you to continue to remain active in the search and selection process by serving on search committees and chairing committees whenever possible.

-Again, on behalf of ODAA and the University, I extend my sincerest gratitude for your commitment to Diversity and Equal Employment Opportunity.
+Again, on behalf of OIDE and the University, I extend my sincerest gratitude for your commitment to Diversity and Equal Employment Opportunity.